GREAT BLACK AUTHORS OF SCIENCE FICTION & FANTASY: Past & Present

 Author and publisher Milton J. Davis specializes in writing Science Fiction and Fantasy.
-He is the author of four Blacknificent Sword and Soul novels – Meji I, Meji II, Changa’s Safari, Changa’s Safari II – one alternate history novel – A Debt to Pay – contributing editor and publisher of Griots: A Sword & Soul Anthology and the long awaited, soon-to-be released Steamfunk! anthology.
+He is the author of four Blacknificent Sword and Soul novels – Meji I, Meji II, Changa’s Safari, books 1-3 – one alternate history novel – A Debt to Pay – contributing editor and publisher of Griots: A Sword & Soul Anthology, Griots II: SIsters of the Spear, The City: A Cyberfunk Anthology, the Dark Universe Anthology, From Here to Timbuktu: A Steamfunk novel and the Steamfunk! anthology.

 His books, and the works he publishes, can be found at http://www.mvmediaatl.com/ and on Amazon.